andrebergvind/cyclistic-bike-share-analysis/README.md

 # Cyclistic Bike Share Analysis
-A marketing and consumer behaviour data analysis project exploring behavioral differences between casual riders and members using Excel, SQL (BigQuery) and Tableau, with insights to support customer conversion strategies.
+A marketing and consumer behaviour data analysis project, exploring behavioral differences between casual riders and members using Excel, SQL (BigQuery) and Tableau, with insights to support customer conversion strategies.
 In this project, I assume the role of a Junior Data Analyst on the marketing analytics team at Cyclistic, a bike-share company based in Chicago.

 The project was completed as part of the Google Data Analytics Certificate and served as the final capstone project required for certification.